daunnn/Deep-Learning-Reproducibility-Project/README.md

 ## Datasets

 The original paper provided a dataset for their research, but it was inaccessible to us.
-As a result, we constructed our own datasets for our experiments:
+As the result, we constructed our own datasets for our experiments, using only data that represents three key emotions: positive, neutral, and negative.

 1. AI Hub - Composite Images for Korean Emotion Recognition